Don-Stevenson/autoGrader/README.md

 #
 ### Run:
-git clone and run using: `node autoGrader.js`
+Use `git clone` to clone the repo and run using `node autoGrader.js`